fakedrtom/SVAFotate/README.md

 Detailed information about the CCDG dataset can be found [here](https://www.biorxiv.org/content/10.1101/508515v1).
 While the authors have made a hg38 and hg19 VCF of their dataset available, the hg38 reflects more samples and hence a larger SV dataset.
-This was selected, converted to a BED format and was converted to hg19 using UCSC's [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) tool.
-With the results an hg19 VCF was generated and then converted to a BED including CHROM, START, END, SVTYPE, and AF.
+This was selected, converted to a BED format and was then converted to hg19 using UCSC's [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) tool.
+With those results an hg19 VCF was generated and then converted to a BED including CHROM, START, END, SVTYPE, and AF.
 That bed is included as part of this repo and is named `ccdg_sv_afs.bed.gz`.